bd808/bd808.github.com/content/blog/2012-01-18-fizzbuzz-the-wrong-way-to-do-it.md

 Layout: post
-Title: "FizzBuzz &mdash; the wrong way to do it"
+Title: FizzBuzz &mdash; the wrong way to do it
 Date: 2012-01-18 21:47
 Comments: true
 Tags: algorithms